leftwm/leftwm/README.md

 ```
 LeftWM comes packaged with a couple default plain themes.
 There is also a [community repository for sharing themes](https://github.com/leftwm/leftwm-community-themes)

-For more information about themes checkout our theme guide [here](https://github.com/leftwm/leftwm/tree/master/themes).
+For more information about themes checkout our theme guide [Here](https://github.com/leftwm/leftwm/tree/master/themes) or the [Wiki Here](https://github.com/leftwm/leftwm/wiki/Themes).

 ### Dependencies
 While LeftWM has very few dependencies this isn't always the case for themes.